 If USACE takes no action, downtown Sea Bright would continue to experience back bay flooding from the Shrewsbury River during coastal storms.
-Substantially damaged structures would be elevated beyond the base flood elevation after storm events, as required by local flood risk management ordinances.
-(The base flood elevation is the computed elevation to which floodwater is anticipated to rise during the base flood.
-The base flood is that which has a 1 percent chance of being equaled or exceeded in any given year, which is colloquially referred to as the "100-year flood.")
+Substantially damaged structures would be elevated beyond the BFE after storms, as required by local flood risk management ordinances.
 This plan fails to meet the USACE study objectives or needs for the majority of the study area.
 It will, however, provide the baseline against which project benefits are measured.
-Expected annual equivalent damages for the No Action alternative from 2020 to 2070 are in the amount of \$1,533,000 (October 2015 price level).
-The No Action Alternative assumes that:
+Expected average annual damages for the No Action alternative from 2020 to 2070 are in the amount of \$1,590,000 (FY18 P.L.).